Durham Countryside and Rural Areas

 The City of Durham is located within the broader, largely countryside Durham County.
 According to Durham Insight, 57% of County Durham is classed as rural.
 It is also home to over 60 different types of trees and hedges, and the local council’s intention to maintain and improve the existing level of biodiversity has prompted thousands of more trees to be planted in the county over future months.

 Bishop Auckland, Durham City, Seaham and Stanley are all areas within County Durham.
 Each area and the towns and villages within them must abide by the rules of Durham County Council.
 In terms of trees and other potentially valuable forms of plant life, Durham County Council has several important rules that ensure no tree is moved or damaged unless it is necessary to do so.

-Durham County Council state that they should be informed if there are any enquiries regarding trees they own, but that privately-owned trees are outside of their jurisdiction.
+Durham County Council states that they should be informed if there are any enquiries regarding trees they own, but that privately owned trees are outside of their jurisdiction.
 Instead, the landowner where the trees are situated should be contacted.
-It is also important that the council receive direct consent before trees located on conservation sites or protected under Tree Preservation Orders (TPOs) are disturbed.
+It is also important that the council receive direct consent before trees located on conservation sites or protected under tree preservation orders (TPOs) are disturbed.

 Trees Surveys in County Durham

 Ensuring none of Durham County’s rules around tree preservation are breached is an important factor, and doing so will enable you to apply for planning permission.
 The recommended way of doing this would be through booking a tree survey with a qualified arboriculturist.
 A BS5837 tree survey is a British standard assessment that allows an arboricultural consultant to make informed suggestions based on the trees present on the site.

 The arboriculturist will start by grading each tree on the site, using this level of analysis to gauge whether each tree should be kept, moved elsewhere or destroyed.
 All results from the survey will then be annotated at length in a thorough report and submitted to the local planning authority as part of the application for planning permission.